Ajay-Rebase/django-project-covid-19/README.md

 # Aarogya Setu Clone
-A Machine Learning Model was trained to predict the COVID‑19 result, with cough, shortness of breath,fever, headache and sore throat as input features.This was integrated using a Web Application, which was designed using Django and the Final COVID‑19 Result is sent as a SMS to the user who is using the Web Application
+A machine learning model was developed to predict the COVID-19 result using cough, shortness of breath, fever, headache, and sore throat as input features as part of this work.
+To incorporate this, a web application was devised and developed using Django, and the COVID-19 result was sent as an SMS.